Skip to content

 Heat RetentionHighLow

 Performance Tight-fitting heavy lids promote the ultimate self-basting feature that results in a reduction in thick sauces and rich flavorsSlow cookers can achieve the fall of the bone types of dishes they are designed for.
-Unfortunately due to the cookers’ condensation, they cannot reduce liquids.
+Unfortunately, due to the cookers’ condensation, they cannot reduce liquids.

-Everyday UseEasy to use one-pot cooking that should not be left unattendedAn easy-to-use appliance.
-A timer is used to cook your dish it will then revert to keep warm setting
+Everyday UseEasy-to-use one-pot cooking that should not be left unattendedAn easy-to-use appliance.
+A timer is used to cook your dish.
+It will then revert to keep warm setting

 DurabilitySeasoned cast iron will last your lifetime and beyond.
 Enamel cast iron is not so long.Inserts are not everlasting.
 An electrical appliance will last as long as it lasts.
 An electrical component may be required.